Home page Weekly Schedule Study Aids Blackboard Charlie's History Writing Center Official Websites

 The final exam will consist of three parts: map quiz (50 points), chronology (50 points) and essay (100 points).

 For the Map quiz, you already have a copy of the blank map and a list of items to be located on the map.
-On the exam, you will receive another blank map and be asked to locate twenty-five items.
+On the exam, when you log into Blackboard, you will see a blank map with numbers on it, and you will have to put one of the items for each of the numbers on the map.
+Check some recommended sources for map study.

-For the Chronology, you will list (in chronological order) fifteen (15) significant world events, that you choose, since 1945.
-Identify and explain the importance of each.
+For the chronology, you will list (in chronological order) fifteen (15) significant world events, that you choose, since 1945.
+In a few sentences, identify and explain the importance of each event.
+See the sample chronology (a short version).

 Summarize and characterize developments in two diverse regions of the world since 1945.
 Choose from Southeast Asia, South Asia, the Middle East, Sub-Saharan Africa, Eastern Europe or Latin America.